 In addition, the manual provides information about compiling and reporting harvest data and describes non-standard scale methods used to estimate volumes of decked and stacked timber.

 This manual is authorized under Section 99 of the Timber Management Regulation, pursuant to Section 5 of the Forests Act.
-For details, search for "Forests Act" and "Timber Management Regulation" on the Alberta Queen's Printer website at:
+For details, search for "Forests Act" and "Timber Management Regulation" on the Alberta King's Printer website at:

 - Alberta Timber Scaling – Scaler Training and Permitting Program

 - Regional Fixed Ratio Letter 2017-2018 (PDF, 84 KB)

 See Forestry forms – Timber Scaling Forms for downloadable macros.

 Micro Logscale System

 In order to meet timber scaling standards, mills within Alberta are required to scale using the Smalian log scale method and to submit the data to the government in an approved format.